AtlasLioness/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe script to set the mode for hello to -rwxr-x-wx 10-mirror_permissions script that sets the mode of the file hello the same as olleh’s mode.
 11-directories_permissions script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12-directory_permissions script that creates a directory called my_dir with permissions 751 in the working directory.